monowai/flockdata.org/README.md

 [FlockData](http://FlockData.com) - Information Integration Services
 ===========

+FlockData lets you visually model data and connect it back to the core business domain concepts that exist within your conceptual models.

 FlockData is a collection of modularized services that work with domain driven documents mutated by business events originating in your organizational systems.
 A domain driven approach to data normalization enables business users to better interact with data as the modeled domain context is that of the organisation.

-It provides a series of modular services that work together to provide data transformation, processing pipeline capabilities and master data management.
-FD enables you to integrate data from any source into modularised databases, such as Neo4j, ElasticSearch and Riak, for analysis.
+Using modular services that work together, FDo provides data transformation, processing pipeline capabilities and master data management.
+The results are written out to Neo4j, ElasticSearch and Riak where they can be efficiently analyzed

-* Transformation model management reduces the effort of integration by letting you visually convert existing data into the target structure you want to achieve for your information.
+* Model management reduces the effort of integration by letting you visually convert existing data into the target conceptual structure
-* Processing pipeline takes transformed data and writes the results into Neo4j and ElasticSearch databases for analysis.
+* Processing pipeline writes modeled data into Neo4j and ElasticSearch databases for analysis.
-* Maser data management capabilities handle processing of data on a one-off load or on-going incremental update basis.
+* Maser data management capabilities enable repeatable loads of data and track the meta concepts of your information

 Data can be ingested from many sources including delimited files, JSON and SQL result sets.